 Our goal is to challenge and correct these misperceptions of youth alcohol, tobacco and other drug use through a Social Norms project in Merrill and Tomahawk.
 The Social Norms Project uses a theoretical approach and marketing strategies to correct misperceptions of student alcohol & other drug use.

 SOCIAL NORMS SURVEY:

-A Social Norms subcommittee in each community reviews the data as results are received from Northern Illinois University.
+A Social Norms subcommittee in each school reviews the data as results are received from Northern Illinois University.
 The committee then utilizes the data to develop a Social Norms marketing campaign.
 Subsequent surveys included additional questions to determine effectiveness of the media campaign.
 Each year the subcommittee reviews the survey data received from Northern Illinois University to evaluate progress, the prior year’s campaign and to develop the marketing campaign for the next school year.

 SOCIAL NORMS THEORY:

 The theory states that individual behavior are influenced by misperceptions of how peers think and act.
 For youth in particular, peer influences and perceptions have been found to be more influential in shaping individual choices for behavior than other factors.
 The theory states that over estimating problem behaviors discourages healthy behaviors.
 Correcting these misperceptions by promoting actual norms can result in decreased negative behaviors and increased prevalence of healthy protective behaviors.
 (Perkins, H. W. & Berkowitz, A. D. (1986) Perceiving the community norms of alcohol use among students; some implications for campus alcohol education programming.
 International Journal of the Addictions.
 21, 961-976.)